jzabinski-dolios/jzabinski-dolios.github.io/README.md

 Normally I use Puppeteer to develop app behaviors as I go along.
 I didn't have time to develop this way.
 I wanted to develop tests for each behavior for multiple browsers: ideally at least Chrome and Firefox.
 Safari would have been done had I gotten my hands on a Macbook.
 <li>Unit testing</li>
 You can go overboard with unit testing when developing web apps, but sometimes it is important for more complex functions. `findDeviceResolution.ts` would have benefited from some behavior codification defined through tests.
 I would have used Jest for this.
+<li>Progressive Render</li>
+The list and grid recover many more items than are displayed at any given time.
+I would have liked to have worked on a performant, progressive render for the views.
+<li>List view column sorting</li>
+The Figma file describes changes in the UI when the columns are clicked.
+The intended behavior may have been to sort the columns when they are clicked.
 </ol>